Home » Water Softening » Water Softener Guides » Kinetico Water Softener Problems & Troubleshooting Guide

 Water Softener Not Using Salt

-If you see some crystallization on the bottom, then the easiest way to get rid of it is to remove the float from the brine tank, disconnect the hose, and put the float in a bucket of hot water.
+If you see some crystallization on the bottom, the easiest way to get rid of it is to remove the float from the brine tank, disconnect the hose, and put the float in a bucket of hot water.
 The water will naturally break down the crystals, and all you need to do is rinse out the valve, connect it back to the main tank, and put it back in the brine tank.

 Kinetico Water Softener Brine Tank Blocked